toralf/torutils/README.md

 [[ $days -lt 23 ]] && echo "Tor signing key expires in less than $days day(s)"
 ```

-This is helpfful if you use [Tor offline keys](https://support.torproject.org/relay-operators/offline-ed25519/).
+This is helpful if you use [Tor offline keys](https://support.torproject.org/relay-operators/offline-ed25519/).

 ### Prerequisites